TapResearch/TapResearch-Android-SDK/README.md

 For additional information, please see the [TapResearch Android SDK integration guide](https://www.tapresearch.com/docs/android-integration-guide).

 ## v1.2.3
-- The orientation for the TRSurveyActivity is now set to `SCREEN_ORIENTATION_SENSOR`.
+- The orientation for TRSurveyActivity is now set to `SCREEN_ORIENTATION_SENSOR`.
 This allows users to take surveys in either portrait or landscape mode.

 ## v1.2.2
 - Bug fixes